schaueho/funsig/README.md

 Using a namespace prefix in front of the implementation function is good practice here.

 You could use this feature to easily supply a different implementation in tests, e.g. for mock purposes.

 ### Using clean slate in tests

 Funsig holds state information about signatures and implementations.
 Adding a new (mock) implementation for a signature can lead to pollution of the state that you might want to avoid in your tests.

 Funsig is nothing more but a small set of macros plus a ServiceLocator record.
-If you just want to test a pair of signature and implementation without polluting the global service locator, simply bind `de.find-method.funsig/*locator*` to a freshly started locator (started via `start-new-locator`) like this:
+If you just want to test a pair of signature and implementation without polluting the global service locator, simply bind `de.find-method.funsig/*locator*` to a freshly started locator (started via `start-new-locator`) like this (using [midje](https://github.com/marick/Midje) here):

 ```clojure